 From subclinical to advanced AMD, all stages of the disease are the manifestation of the same underlying pathology.

-Using AdaptDx to measure dark adaptation function — in conjunction with clinical examination and imaging —improves the clinician’s ability to diagnose AMD at its earliest stages.
-With earlier detection and treatment of AMD, we can work towards eliminating blindness caused by this chronic, progressive disease.
+Using AdaptDx Pro® to measure dark adaptation function — in conjunction with clinical examination and imaging — may enhance the clinician’s ability to diagnose AMD at its earliest stages.
+With earlier detection and treatment of AMD, we can begin treatment with the goal of delaying or preventing the onset of vision loss caused by this chronic, progressive disease.

-The AdaptDx is especially useful for optometrists and general ophthalmologists who see many patients with “normal” clinical exams, since it can detect subclinical AMD up to three years before clinical onset.
+The AdaptDx is especially useful for optometrists and general ophthalmologists who see many patients with “normal” clinical exams, since it can help you identify subclinical AMD up to three years before clinical onset.
 With the AdaptDx, you will be in the front line in detecting these patients and will be able to carefully monitor and treat those with subclinical AMD.